Cyrus A. Dolph: Ancestry

 Mention has been made of one of the Norton descendants, who married a member of the Daggett family.
 This family traced its lineage to John Daggett, of Weymouth, who died in 1642.
 By the marriage of John Daggett to Bathsheba Pratt, there was a son Thomas, who married Hannah Mayhew, and their son Joshua, married Hannah Norton, a daughter of Isaac and Ruth Norton.
 Joshua and Hannah Daggett had a daughter Martha, previously mentioned as the wife of Nicholas Norton.

 Through the wife of Thomas Daggett the family is brought into relationship with the Mayhew family of colonial fame.
 The founder of this family in America, Thomas Mayhew, was born in England in March 1592.
 In 1641 he obtained a grant of Martha's Vineyard and the neighboring island and the next year settled at Edgartown, whose inhabitants were then Indians.
 With him came a few Englishmen and they in turn were joined by others from their native land.
 However, the population still consisted almost wholly of Indians.

-During King Philip's War, when the savages became hostile and killed the white settlers all over New England, such was the influence of Thomas Mayhew over the red men of his island that they remained quiet and peaceful, though they might easily have killed the few white men had they so desired.
+During King Philip's War, when the natives became hostile and killed the foreign settlers all over New England, such was the influence of Thomas Mayhew over the red men of his island that they remained quiet and peaceful, though they might easily have killed the few white men had they so desired.
 After a long and honorable service as governor of the island, Thomas Mayhew died in March 1682.
 His son Thomas was a missionary to the Indians and so greatly beloved by them that even many years after he perished at sea in a shipwreck he was seldom named by them without tears.
 Other members of the family also became prominent, especially Experience (born 1637, died 1758), Zachariah (1717–1806) and Jonathan (1720–1766), the last named distinguished as a theologian and patriot.

 The genealogy is traced from Joseph and Elizabeth (Norton) Dolph to their son, Chester V. Dolph, who was born at Whitehall, New York, on Lake Champlain, February 14, 1812, and died November 3, 1869.
 His wife was Elizabeth V. Steele (born 1813, died 1884), whose parents were William Steele (1785–1868) and Rachel Vanderbilt (1795–1883).
 William Steele was a son of John B. and Grace Seville (Brown) Steele.
 Rachel Vanderbilt was a daughter of Cornelius and Elizabeth (Rodman) Vanderbilt, her father being a member of one of the most noted pioneer families of Staten island, New York.

 The four sons in the family of Chester V. Dolph were: Joseph N. Dolph, who later represented Oregon in the United States Senate; Cyrus A.; William V., who lived on the old homestead in New York; and John Mather, an educator at Port Jervis, New York.